x7177214/homework1-1/results/index.md

 ### Other detail
 * Resize image to 1/10 (108*192)
 * Random left-right fliping the image at 50% probability while training
+* Image whitening: Linearly scales image to have zero mean and unit norm.

 ## Installation